niarada/remedy/examples/docs/public/introduction.md

 Remedy's primary purpose in life is to spit out state-rich chunks of HTML, and those artificts that support it.

-Additionally, we want to provide the lowest possible barrier to entry for *just getting moving* on any hypermedia project, following through with fast iteration and progressive enhancement.
+Additionally, we want to provide the lowest possible barrier to entry for *just getting moving* on any hypermedia project, following through with fast iteration and feature progression.

 ## Design Principles